bwillows/icons/README.md

-This repository contains a minimal lightweight collection of SVG icons.
+This repository contains a lightweight collection of minimal of SVG icons.